alexanderkoller/typst-blinky/README.md

 ## CSL with magic symbols

-The bib-url-linker generates the hyperlinked titles through a regex show rule that replaces a "magic symbol" with a [link](https://typst.app/docs/reference/model/link/) command.
+Blinky generates the hyperlinked titles through a regex show rule that replaces a "magic symbol" with a [link](https://typst.app/docs/reference/model/link/) command.
 This "magic symbol" is a string of the form `!!BIBENTRY!<key>!!`, where `<key>` is the Bibtex citation key of the reference.

-You will therefore need to tweak your CSL style to use it with the bib-url-linker.
+You will therefore need to tweak your CSL style to use it with Blinky.
 Specifically, in every place where you would usually have the paper title, i.e.

 ```
 <text variable="title" prefix=" " suffix=". "/>